LA Galaxy: First to five league championships (2013–2016)

-Galaxy captain, Robbie Keane was the 2014 MLS Cup MVP.
+Galaxy captain Robbie Keane was the 2014 MLS Cup MVP.

+On May 26, 2013, Robbie Rogers played his first match as a substitute for the Galaxy in a 4–0 win over the Seattle Sounders FC, becoming the first openly gay man to play in a top North American professional sports league.

 The Galaxy finished the 2013 season third in the Western Conference.
 They reached the conference semi-finals, where they lost 2–1 to Real Salt Lake.
 They also reached the semi-finals of the 2012–13 CONCACAF Champions League, but lost 3–1 on aggregate to Mexican team Monterrey.

 Following the defeat to Seattle Sounders FC in the final game of the season with the Supporters' Shield on the line, the team entered the 2014 MLS playoffs defeating Real Salt Lake, advancing to face Seattle once again in the Western Conference Finals, advancing to the MLS Cup by away goals.
 They played the New England Revolution in the 2014 MLS Cup and won 2–1 in overtime, thereby becoming five-time champions, a league record.
 At the end of the season, longtime LA Galaxy and United States national team player Landon Donovan retired.

 On January 7, 2015, the LA Galaxy announced the signing of long time Liverpool player Steven Gerrard to an 18-month Designated Player contract, reportedly worth $9 million.
 He joined the team in July 2015 following the end of the 2014–15 Premier League season, and made his debut in an International Champions Cup against Club América on July 11.

 The club again made headlines by acquiring Mexican star and Barcelona academy product Giovani dos Santos in July as a designated player.
 Not since the days of Jorge Campos, Carlos Hermosillo and Luis Hernández in the late 1990s and early 2000s had the Galaxy had a notable Mexican player, let alone one in the prime of his career.
 Dos Santos made an impactful impression on the Galaxy early on, scoring on his club debut against Central FC in the CONCACAF Champions League and then in his league debut against the Sounders.
 In his first five club matches, he had a goal, an assist or both to total with four goals and five assists in that span.